-Exhaustion, employee burnout, and disengagement are workplace topics that are quickly gaining an outsize share of the headlines, and no wonder – they are very real workplace issues with which leaders are grappling right now.
+Exhaustion, employee burnout, and disengagement are workplace topics that are quickly gaining an outsize share of the headlines, and no wonder – they are very real workplace issues with which business leaders are grappling right now.

 Spotting the difference is crucial: people who are simply exhausted will be refreshed and recharged after spending time away.
 However, employees who are burnt out are likely to remain so, even with a welcome break, and could be on the path to total disengagement.

-While this is the least serious and most easily remedied of the three, there’s more to exhaustion than simply being tired.
+While this is the least serious and most easily remedied of the three, there’s more to employee exhaustion than simply being tired.

-Platitudes of “we’re in this together” may fall on deaf ears, however, and overindulging on the compassion side can quickly engender learned helplessness.
+Platitudes of “we’re in this together” may fall on deaf ears, however, and overindulging in the compassion side can quickly engender learned helplessness.
 The article cautions that leaders need to balance compassion with “containment,” which is defined as the ability to absorb what’s going on around oneself, while also providing a sense of stability.
 In the article, the authors suggest that stability can be maintained by setting limits while still raising the bar, and “helping each other snap out of self-pity and moodiness.”

 “Burnout is a syndrome conceptualized as resulting from chronic workplace stress that has not been successfully managed.
 It is characterized by three dimensions: